elecfreaks/learn-en/microbitKit/smart_city_kit/microbit-Smart-City-Kit-case-06.md

 ## Hardware Connection
 ---

-Connect sonar sensor to P1, the sever to P2 on IoT:bit.
+Connect the sonar:bit to P1, the servo to P2 on IoT:bit.

 ![](./images/microbit-Smart-City-Kit-case-03-03.png)